Let’s talk about prices and availability!

 Of course, there are many more than eight grocery store chains in Panama.
 However, this article will focus on the most popular stores.

-This list certainly doesn’t cover every grocery store, however, it’s a good start for you to get an idea of prices and what’s available.
-Check out each of the grocery store’s websites for exact prices on the goods you’re looking for.
+This list certainly doesn’t cover every grocery store; however, it’s a good start for you to get an idea of prices and what’s available.
+Check out each of the grocery stores’ websites for exact prices on the goods you’re looking for.
 You can compare stores near you to find the best deals.
-Keep in mind that these grocery stores will often have discounts or member cards that will allow you to pay even lower prices!
-So, find your favorite store and enjoy their discounts.
+Keep in mind that these grocery stores often offer discounts or member cards that let you pay even lower prices!
+So, find your favorite store and enjoy its discounts.

 Come see how you can